Sreyas-Sreelal/malluscript/README.md

 <a href="https://github.com/Sreyas-Sreelal/malluscript/blob/master/LICENSE"><img alt="GitHub issues" src="https://img.shields.io/github/license/sreyas-sreelal/malluscript"></a>
 </p>

-Malluscript is an esoteric scripting language based on manglish and malayalam memes.The language uses trending malayalam memetic words as keywords.The language is not strictly type safe and uses only two datatypes strings and integers.Currently malluscript is on development phase and undergoing vigorous changes.Always check the release section for pre built binaries for interpreter.
+Malluscript is an esoteric scripting language based on manglish and malayalam memes.
+The language uses trending Malayalam memetic words as keywords.
+The language is not strictly type-safe and uses only two datatypes strings and integers.
+Currently, malluscript is on the development phase and undergoing vigorous changes.
+Always check the release section for pre-built binaries for the interpreter.

 ## Installation
-Either download pre compiled binaries from release page or clone this repository
+Either download precompiled binaries from release page or clone this repository

 `git clone https://github.com/sreyas-sreelal/malluscript.git`